Join the Simpsons in another fun, immersive journey as you wander through the captivating world of Krusty the Clown.

 Worst of all (and perhaps my biggest beef with the ride as a whole), the attraction was undeniably done on the cheap.
 Chipped paint, rehashed ride system, and the same disastrous queuing system as Back to the Future undermines the entire experience.

 But again, I need to reiterate that in the end, the ride is enjoyable and that’s what truly matters.
-Honestly, I doubt most guests will notice the flaws that I’ve mentioned above, but most adamant theme park fans will probably understand the frustration of a missed opportunity.
+Honestly, I doubt most guests will notice the flaws that I’ve mentioned above, but most adamant theme park fans will probably understand my point of view.